 The miRNA functions as translational repression by degrading the protein-coding mRNA thus regulates the gene expression.

-The miRNA often called a smaller RNA are further involved in the regulation of numerous metabolic pathways such as lipid metabolism, immune system, cell proliferation and apoptosis, neuronal patterning and hematopoietic cells differentiation, also in plants, it is involved in leaf and flower development.
+The miRNA often called a smaller RNA is further involved in the regulation of numerous metabolic pathways such as lipid metabolism, immune system, cell proliferation and apoptosis, neuronal patterning and hematopoietic cells differentiation, also in plants, it is involved in leaf and flower development.

-Using state of the art sequencing methods, computational tools and bioinformatics algorithms, thousands of different miRNA and their function in gene regulation are now known to us.
+Using state-of-the-art sequencing methods, computational tools and bioinformatics algorithms, thousands of different miRNA and their function in gene regulation are now known to us.